-If you have started running, you may have heard a few funny terms floating around.
+If you hang out with runners, you may have heard a few funny terms floating around.
 Are you wondering what they mean?
 Here are 7 of the most common run slang words.

 This is one of my favorite words to say.
 That is why I listed it first.
 It likely doesn’t mean what you think This term has nothing to do with stomach problems.
 That term would be “runner’s trots”, and it is a real problem for some runners.
 Fartleks is a Swedish word meaning “speed play”.
 They are as much fun to do as they are to say.
 It is a fun way to increase your speed during training.

 The idea of a fartlek is that you pick a random interval and run fast during this interval.
 Once the interval of fast running is over, you resume your comfortable pace until the next interval.
 Some runners will use lamp posts as interval markers.
 You could use car colors too.
 For example, you could run fast when you see a red car, then slow down again when the next yellow car goes by.
 Fartleks are fun to do and can help pass the time on longer solo runs.

 This is another great word.
 You probably have a sense about what this one means, since “bling” is used in the fashion industry to mean diamonds or sparkly jewelry.
 For runners, bling refers to the finisher’s medal at the end of a race.
 If you have been running for a number of years, you probably have quite the collection of bling.
 Bling is also sometimes referred to as “running hardware”.